microsoft/fluentui/packages/react-flex/Spec.md

 ## Prior Art

-Although layout seems to vary highly between the currently available component libraries, a consensus was reached through Open UI research over what Flex is and what current examples of approaches in different design systems.
+Although layout seems to vary highly between the currently available component libraries, a consensus was reached through Open UI research over what Flex is and what are current examples of approaches in different design systems.
 You can see the published research [here](https://open-ui.org/components/flex.research) and the discussion [here](https://github.com/WICG/open-ui/pull/264).

 Convergence tracking history can be found on [this](https://github.com/microsoft/fluentui/issues/16791) Github epic.